blynkkk/blynkkk.github.io/BlynkFirmware.md

 ### BLYNK_APP_DISCONNECTED()

-This function is called every time the Blynk app gets connected to the server.
+This function is called every time the Blynk app disconnects from Blynk Cloud or private server.

 ```cpp
 BLYNK_APP_DISCONNECTED() {